Skip to content

 System Call & Protection

-You have seen how an operating system manages the life cycles of threads (or processes, as we don't distinguish the two right now), and schedules multiple threads in a preemptive way using timer interrupts.
-This project helps you understand two more things:
+You have seen how an operating system manages the life cycles of threads (or processes, since we don't distinguish between them yet) and preemptively schedules multiple threads using timer interrupts.
+This project now helps you understand two more things.

-• how threads invoke system calls in order to communicate with each other;
+• How do threads invoke system calls to communicate with each other?

-• how an operating system protects its memory so that malicious threads cannot corrupt the system calls by modifying the code or data of the operating system.
+• How does an operating system protect its memory, so malicious threads cannot corrupt the system calls by modifying the code or data of the operating system?

-System calls and memory protection rely on exception handling which is similar to interrupt handling.
-We thus start by introducing exception handling.
+System calls and memory protection are supported by exception handling, which is similar to interrupt handling.
+To begin, we introduce exception handling.

 Exception handling

 An exception happens if something goes wrong when the CPU executes an instruction.
-For example, an exception would happen when an instruction tries to access the memory at an invalid address.
-Instead of ignoring the problem and proceeding to the next instruction, the CPU automatically jumps to a special function called an exception handler, just like how the CPU jumps to the interrupt handler when receiving a timer interrupt.
-Indeed, we will use the same function to handle interrupts and exceptions, and then use the so-called mcause CSR to identify what caused the CPU to jump to the handler function.
+For example, an exception occurs when an instruction attempts to access memory at an invalid address.
+Instead of ignoring the problem and proceeding to the next instruction, the CPU automatically jumps to a special function called an exception handler, just as it jumps to the interrupt handler when receiving a timer interrupt.
+We will use the same function to handle both interrupts and exceptions, and use the mcause CSR to show why the CPU jumped to the handler.

 The mcause CSR

-Below are the screenshots of Table 22 and Table 23 from this document which describe the mcause CSR.
-You can further read chapter 3.1.15 of the RISC-V reference manual.
-When an exception or interrupt happens, the CPU will set the value of mcause before jumping to the handler function.
+Below are screenshots of Tables 22 and 23 from this manual, which describe the mcause CSR.
+You can also read Chapter 3.1.15 of the RISC-V Reference Manual.
+When an exception or interrupt occurs, the CPU sets mcause before jumping to the handler.

 Failed to load picture

 For example, mcause is set to 0x80000007 when the CPU receives a timer interrupt.
-Bit#31 of mcause is set to 1 because timer interrupt is an interrupt.
-The "exception code" bits are set to 0000000111 because 7 is the code for machine timer interrupt.
-When the CPU meets an illegal instruction (i.e., the 4 bytes pointed by the program counter cannot decode into a CPU instruction), mcause will be set to 0x2 before the CPU jumps to the handler function.
+Bit#31 of mcause is set to 1 because the timer interrupt is an interrupt.
+The exception code is set to 0b0000000111 because 7 is the machine timer interrupt code.
+Similarly, when the CPU encounters an illegal instruction, meaning the 4 bytes pointed to by the program counter cannot be decoded into a CPU instruction, mcause is set to 0x2 before the CPU jumps to the handler.

 TIP